If you have a child born in 2016, they are eligible to attend kindergarten for the 2021-2022 School Year.

-Interpretation services will be available in more than 200 languages for phone and in-person applications.
+Interpretation services are available in more than 200 languages for phone and in-person applications.
 You can ask questions and request information about admissions in any language when you call or go to a Family Welcome Center.

 Kindergarten admissions is not first come, first served—all applications submitted online, by phone, or in person by the deadline will be treated the same based on admissions priorities.

 Get Your Kindergarten Offer

 Kindergarten offers are made in the early spring.
 Your offer letter will tell you where your child will go to kindergarten next fall.
 It will also tell you where your child is waitlisted.

 A school has a kindergarten waitlist when there are more students that apply to it than kindergarten seats available.
 Your child will automatically be added to the waitlist for any school you ranked higher on your kindergarten application than the school where your child got an offer.
 Schools will contact you directly if they are able to offer your child a seat from the waitlist.

 If your child took the G&T test, you will receive their results in the spring.
 If your child receives an eligible score, they will also be able to apply to G&T programs.
 Families who submit a G&T application, you will get a G&T results letter in the late spring.
 This letter may or may not include an offer for your child to attend a G&T program.
 If you get an offer, you will have to choose to accept the G&T program or your kindergarten placement.

 Accept Your Offer and Register